Blueberry, Omega 3, and L Theanine for Human Enhancement

 Serenity Nightly Nootropic provides 200 mg L Theanine per serving.
 The formula also provides 5 mg Melatonin and 200 mg Magnesium from 800 mg Magnesium Glycinate in each serving.
 These nutrients work together to enhance relaxation and sleep.
 As mentioned above, they may also decrease stress and enhance cognition the following day.

-Omega Cardioprotector provides 500 mg combined EPA and DHA from 1430 mg Fish Oil powder in each serving.
-The formula also provides clinical doses of Garlic extract and Pycnogenol French Maritime Pine Bark extract in each serving.
+Omega Cardioprotector provides a clinical dose of Fish Oil powder in each serving.
+The formula also provides clinical doses of Garlic extract and French Maritime Pine Bark Extract in each serving.
 These nutrients have the highest levels of evidence for supporting healthy triglycerides, cholesterol, and circulation for better aging.

 Vitality Geroprotector provides 350 mg Anthocyanin from 1400 mg Blueberry extract in each serving.
 The formula also provides clinical doses of Berberine, Milk Thistle, and Coenzyme Q10.
 These nutrients work together to enhance metabolic, cellular, and genetic function for better aging.
 As mentioned above, they may also enhance cognitive function.

 Don't fall behind!
 Thrivous monitors new human studies of nootropic and geroprotector supplements, so you can make the best decisions based on the latest science.
 Supplement Science Updates are part of the free Thrivous newsletter.
 Subscribe now to receive email about human enhancement, nootropics, and geroprotectors, as well as company news and deals.